jonbenta/screenshotgenerator/README.md

 Usage: generate.py [OPTIONS]

 Options:
+  --end-time [%H:%M:%S]           The time at which to stop taking screenshots.
+Defaults to 95% of the video duration, to exclude credits.
   --ffmpeg-path TEXT           The path to ffmpeg.
 Defaults to 'ffmpeg', which requires ffmpeg to be in your path.
   --pool-directory TEXT        The directory in which to store the screenshot pool.
 Defaults to the temp directory.
   --pool-report-path TEXT      A text file listing all pool files in order of descending score.
 Defaults to not generating the report.
   --pool-size INTEGER          The size of the pool from which to select screenshots.
 Defaults to 64.
   --screenshot-count INTEGER   The number of screenshots to generate.
 Defaults to 4.
-  --screenshot-directory TEXT  The directory in which to store the screenshots.  [required] --video-path TEXT            The path to the video for which to generate screenshots.  [required] --help                       Show this message and exit.
+  --screenshot-directory TEXT  The directory in which to store the screenshots.  [required] --start-time [%H:%M:%S]         The time at which to start taking screenshots.
+Defaults to 00:00:00.
+  --video-path TEXT            The path to the video for which to generate screenshots.  [required] --help                       Show this message and exit.
 ```